liminal-ai-security/liminal-sdk-python/README.md

 ## Microsoft Entra ID

+### Device Code Flow

-Liminal authenticates with Microsoft Entra ID via an [OAuth 2.0 Device Authorization Grant][oauth-device-auth-grant].
+This authentication process with Microsoft Entra ID involves an [OAuth 2.0 Device Authorization Grant][oauth-device-auth-grant].
 This flow requires you to start your app, retrieve a device code from the logs produced by this SDK, and provide that code to Microsoft via a web browser.
 Once you complete the login process, the SDK will be authenticated for use with your Liminal instance.

-### Finding your Entra ID Tenant and Client IDs
+To authenticate with this flow, you will need an Entra ID client and tenant ID:

 - Log into your [Azure portal][azure-portal].
 - Navigate to `Microsoft Entra ID`.